rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

   (ssa-proc id params type (propagate stmts) locals))
 ```

 Here, `copy-constant-propagate-proc` is an outer function representing the root action I want to undertake, likely the one to be exported.
 However, the outer function is not recursive.
 Inner functions are recursive, and since they have been defined inside the outer function, all the parameters and definitions of the outer function are in the scope of the inner function, unless shadowed.
-This uses the concept of [closures](http://en.wikipedia.org/wiki/Closure_(computer_programming)).
+This uses the concept of [nested functions](http://en.wikipedia.org/wiki/Nested_function).

 Notice that this is extremely similar to using classes.
 We have the definitions (fields) on top followed by helper functions (methods) and end with an initial function call (with classes, probably the constructor or a run() method).

 In fact, conceptually, it makes more sense than using a class.
 Fundamentally, we are trying to execute an action (here, perform constant propagation).
 Thus, it makes more sense for the action to be represented by a function than a class such as `ConstantPropagationMaker`.
 OOP programmers have an unfortunate tendency to turn everything into nouns, especially in Java (see [Execution in the Kingdom of Nouns](http://steve-yegge.blogspot.ca/2006/03/execution-in-kingdom-of-nouns.html)).
-Of course, in this case, it is unavoidable without first-class support for closures.
+Of course, in this case, it is unavoidable without first-class support for nested functions.

-In practice, I find using closures a little bit more messy than using a class, but it does have less syntatic/OOP cruft surrounding it, so I wouldn't say one is better than the other.
+In practice, I find using nested functions a little bit more messy than using a class, but it does have less syntactic/OOP cruft surrounding it, so I wouldn't say one is better than the other.

-My only issue with functional languages here isn't so much that the language doesn't support carrying around large amounts of state, but that it is not taught.
-In imperative languages, state comes more naturally, which makes this a less of an issue.
+The difficulty with functional languages here is not that they don't support carrying around large amounts of state, but that it is not taught.
+In imperative languages, not only does state comes more naturally, but the average programming article will have a focus on state.

-Textbooks and tutorials for functional languages at the beginner level tend to focus on the neat little things functional programming can do when applied to toy problems.
-Past the beginner level, resources are scattered all over and it is hard to come up with a "standard" solution (I will argue later in the post why I think it is important to have standard solutions).
+Beginner level material for an OOP language might teach you how to make a simple game.
+Games happen to involve carrying around state.
+In contrast, beginner level level material for functional languages tend to focus on how elegantly problems can be decomposed into subcomponents.
+This happens not to involve a lot of state.
+Past the beginner level, resources are scattered all over and it is difficult to establish what "standard" solutions are (I will discuss later in the post why I think it is important to have standard solutions).

-A similar difficult arises concerning extensibility.
+A similar difficulty arises concerning extensibility.

 Extensibility